cadudotdev/work-markers/README.md

 # work-markers
-Extension to calculate the hour to leave the work.
+Extension to calculate the hours to leave the work.